 Read our full IPVanish review or try the discounted annual plan here.

 CyberGhost Pro is a Romania-headquartered VPN that’s recently changed hands and ramped up its service in almost every way.
 The number of servers has exploded from just a few hundred to more than 1,000 and still growing.
-The company stores no logs containing personally identifiable information or records of your online activity.
+This VPN provider stores no logs containing personally identifiable information and doesn’t record any of your online activity.
 256-bit AES encryption envelops the OpenVPN protocol.
 Servers performed well in our speed tests, and the company recently added some locations that can unblock streaming services like Netflix.
-You can even choose a server based on the streaming service you wish to unblock.
+You can even choose a VPN server based on the streaming service you wish to unblock.

 Apps are available for Windows, MacOS, iOS, and Android.